scalabli/quo/docs/shell-completion.rst

 Custom Type Completion
 ----------------------

-When creating a custom :class:`~click.ParamType`, override its :meth:`~click.ParamType.shell_complete` method to provide shell completion for parameters with the type.
+When creating a custom :class:`~quo.ParamType`, override its :meth:`~quo.ParamType.shell_complete` method to provide shell completion for parameters with the type.
 The method must return a list of :class:`~CompletionItem` objects.
 Besides the value, these objects hold metadata that shell support might use.
 The built-in implementations